mattikummu/griddedGDPpc/README.md

 Kummu et al. 2024.
 Downscaled gridded global dataset for Gross Domestic Product (GDP) per capita at purchasing power parity (PPP) over 1990-2022.
 Preprint (submitted to Scientific Data).

 The input data needed to run the code is available in the repository: https://doi.org/10.5281/zenodo.10976733.
-Please extract the zip-file under the same folder with the code.
+Please extract the zip-file (code_input_data.zip) under the same folder with the code.

 The final results are within the same repository.